USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 ICON generates a gridded netCDF file of the chemical conditions for all grid cells in the modeling domain for the initial time of a simulation.
 It can generate these initial conditions from either an existing CCTM output file or one of four ASCII files of vertically resolved concentration profiles distributed with CMAQ.
 Running ICON requires that the user already generated MCIP files for their target modeling domain.
 For both input file options, ICON will interpolate the data to the horizontal and vertical structure of the target domain as defined in the MCIP files.
 The species in the ICON output file are identical to those in the input (either CCTM output or ASCII profile) file.

-Using an existing CCTM output file to generate initial conditions is applicable when extrapolating initial conditions from a coarse to a fine grid simulation, as may occur when setting up nested simulations (simulations with finer-resolution grids that cover part of coarser-resolution grids).
+Using an existing CCTM output file to generate initial conditions is applicable when interpolating initial conditions from a coarse to a fine grid domain, as may occur when setting up nested simulations (simulations with finer-resolution grids that cover part of coarser-resolution grids).
 This is the preferred mode of specifying initial conditions since the spatial concentration patterns derived from the coarser-resolution simulation can be considered a first approximation of the concentration fields over the finer-resolution subdomain at the beginning of the simulation.

 The four ASCII files of vertically resolved concentration profiles [distributed with CMAQ](../../PREP/bcon/src/profile) represent annual average concentrations at a grid cell over the Pacific derived from a simulation with the hemispheric version of CMAQv5.3 beta2 for the year 2016.
 As such, these concentration profiles are reflective of conditions in a remote marine environment.
 The simulation was performed with the cb6r3m_ae7_kmtbr chemical mechanism and profiles for racm_ae6_aq, saprc07tc_ae6_aq, and saprc07tic_ae7i_aq were derived using the species mapping approach described in Step 3 of the [CMAQ Tutorial on creating Initial and Boundary Conditions from Seasonal Average Hemispheric CMAQ Output](./Tutorials/HCMAQ_IC_BC_Tutorial.md).
 If one of these ASCII profile files is used to generate initial conditions, the resulting concentration fields will be uniform over the modeling domain and will not be a realistic representation of conditions over the modeling domain.
 As a result, simulations initialized with profile-derived rather than CCTM-derived concentration fields may require longer spin-up periods before conditions simulated within the domain no longer are influenced by these unrealistic initial concentration fields.